intfoundation/intchain/README.md

 ## Running `intchain`

-`intchain` is the entry point into the INTChain network(main, test or private network).
-It can be used by other processes as a gateway into the INTChain network via JSON RPC endpoints exposed on top of HTTP, WebSocket and/or IPC transports.
+`intchain` is the entry point into the INT Chain network(main, test or private network).
+It can be used by other processes as a gateway into the INT Chain network via JSON RPC endpoints exposed on top of HTTP, WebSocket and/or IPC transports.

 We've enumerated a few common command to let you run your own `intchain` instance quickly.
 If you want to look over all command line options, please use `intchain --help`

 ### Main network

-The most common condition is that users want to simply interact with the INTChain network: create accounts; transfer funds; deploy and interact with contracts.
+The most common condition is that users want to simply interact with the INT Chain network: create accounts; transfer funds; deploy and interact with contracts.

 ```bash
 ./bin/intchain